 Last Minute Supplies and Gas - Now that your tank is full, it's time to top off the sled.
 Swing by Larkin's Junction Depot to gas up the snowmobile and get your last minute supplies and goodies for the ride ahead.
 Got a sweet tooth?
-Make sure to grab some of Sheila's famous baked goods or swing over to their deli counter to grab a sandwich for the trails.
+Make sure to grab some of Mary's famous baked goods or swing over to their deli counter to grab a sandwich for the trails.

 Stomach full—check.
 Sled full—check.
 It's time to start riding!
 Whether you choose to head west via the Matumbla trails or take the C7 Corridor out toward Horseshoe Lake and the Mountaineer Road (C7A), the ride is completely up to you, but your next pit stop is in Childwold.
 Got an early start and want a little longer ride before heading in for lunch?
 No problem!
 Loop out toward Cranberry Lake or Wanakena first to get more miles under your belt.

 3. The Thirsty Moose Pub & Grub

 Lunch - In Childwold, NY you will find the family-owned Thirsty Moose Pub & Grub.
 For decades this has been the snowmobile mecca of our neck of the woods.
 With a full bar, restaurant, gas pumps, and even cabin rentals, as soon as you pull in you will see why.
 In fact, I don't think a snowmobile trip to the Adirondacks is complete without swinging in for a drink, a meal, and some good company.